EliahKagan/palgoviz/basics/sll.md

 node type could avoid keeping strong references to any heterogeneous cycles no longer reachable except through its private table.

-In a design that does not aim to avoid the problem of heterogeneous cycles, nodes hold strong references to their elements and successors.
-So a node's element and successor live at least as long as the node.
+In a design that does not aim to avoid the problem of heterogeneous cycles, the table is indexed this way, or in some equivalent way:

 ```python
 cls._table[value, next_node] = node
 ```

-The table entry for a node goes away when the node is collected, so it seems the table's references to the element and successor could be weak instead of strong.
+Nodes hold strong references to their elements and successors.
+So a node's element and successor live at least as long as the node.
+Because the table is a `WeakValueDictionary` that maps keys to nodes, the table entry for a node goes away when the node dies.
+So it seems the key's references to the element and successor could be weak instead of strong.
 Maybe this would work:

 ```python
 cls._table[weakref.ref(value), weakref.ref(next_node)] = node